 14 Obscure Etiquette Rules You Probably Break All the Time

 Etiquette rules can be a tricky business.
 They’re far less cut-and-dry than, say, laws, and yet some are often taken just as seriously.
-When they go out of fashion, sometimes we say good riddance, but other times we wish they’d come back!
-And many etiquette rules have gone somewhat out the window because of the COVID-19 pandemic.
+There are plenty of etiquette rules that go out of fashion, and even some etiquette rules that experts don’t follow anymore.
 Oh, and there are plenty of little rules that you’ve likely never even heard of, or maybe heard once but never took seriously, that you’re probably breaking all the time.
-After all, even Emily Post had her not-so-polite moments.

 Expecting your hostess gift to be opened

 You probably already know that you should bring a gift to a party or gathering when someone is hosting you, in exchange for their hospitality.
 But what’s a bit more surprising is the fact that you really shouldn’t be expecting to partake in it yourself.
 For instance, “bringing a bottle of wine as a hostess gift and then expecting it to be opened during the party because it’s your favorite vintage,” explains etiquette expert Lisa Grotts.
 “It’s a gift—not a gift to yourself!”
 The hostess gift, she maintains, is to be enjoyed by the hostess (or host, of course).
 If you’re receiving a gift, it’s also important to know how to write a heartfelt thank you note so you can express your gratitude.

 Not giving an RSVP